juhotter/KnowledgeGraphsProject/README.md

 Furthermore, in a previous version of our project, it was necessary to link the two ontologies explicitly with a SPARQL query.
 ***Why?***
 Because, on our first attempt, we missed mapping the JSON dataset properties to schema.org classes, which we came up with in-class discussion.
-However, since we now added classes to the ontology, this connection of the ontologies happens automatically with a unique identifier and is not necessary anymore.
+However, since we now added classes to the ontology via the Python RDF mapping script, this connection of the ontologies happens automatically with a unique identifier and is not necessary anymore.

 #### Graph Repository Hosting
 When both RDF files are to GraphDB, the ontologies now connect automatically via the business, as outlined in the previous section.